Is the Petal 1 ‘No Annual Fee’ Visa Credit Card worth it?

 You plan to pay your balance in full each month

-Since the Petal 1 Visa charges a high variable APR of 24.99 percent to 34.49 percent, this card will only be worth it if you pay your balance in full every month.
+Since the Petal 1 Visa charges a high variable annual percentage rate (APR) of 25.24 percent to 34.74 percent, this card will only be worth it if you pay your balance in full every month.
 If you need a card that’s good for carrying debt in the short term, you’ll want to look for one with a lower interest rate.

-If you ultimately decide to sign up for this card, your best bet is only using it for purchases you can afford to pay off right away and doing so before you’re hit with exorbitant interest charges on everything you buy.
+If you ultimately decide to sign up for this card, your best bet is to only use it for purchases you can afford to pay off right away before you’re hit with exorbitant interest charges on everything you buy.

 When is the Petal 1 Visa Card not worth it?